miftahul-huda/node-simple-note-api/README.md

-# nodejs-express-template
+# node-simple-note-api
-Template for nodejs application
+This is the backend API for Node Simple Note application.